siddharthswaroop13/Housing-Price-Regression-Models/README.md

 Summary:

-In this notebook you discovered the linear regression algorithm for machine learning.
+In this jupyter notebook we discovered the linear regression algorithm for machine learning.

-You covered a lot of ground including:
+We covered a lot of ground including:

 The common linear regression models (Ridge, Lasso, ElasticNet, ...).
 The representation used by the model.